adlnet/xAPI-Spec/xAPI.md

 * A Statement Reference MUST specify an "objectType" property with the value "StatementRef".
 * A Statement Reference MUST set the "id" property to the UUID of a Statement which is present on the system.

-The table below lists all properties of a Statement Reference object:
+The table below lists all properties of a Statement Reference Object:

 <table border ="1">
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>